Trade in Services in ASEAN

 In November 2012, ASEAN Economic Ministers (AEM) signed the ASEAN Agreement on Movement of Natural Persons (MNP) in Phnom Penh, Cambodia.
 The schedules of commitment under the MNP Agreement supersede Mode 4 commitments of the earlier AFAS packages.
 The MNP Agreement enters into force on 14 June 2016 following completion of its ratification by all AMS.
-Pursuant to Article 7 of this Agreement, initial discussions to review the schedules of commitments under this Agreement has started.
+Pursuant to Article 7 of this Agreement, initial discussions to review and update the schedules of commitments under this Agreement has started.

 Mutual Recognition Arrangements